zetapii/Subset-Sum-Enumeration/README.md

 The nodes correspond to the subsets of the integers in the multiset $S$.
 A node $v$ is a child of the node $u$ in the lattice if  $u \subset v$  and $u$ and $v$ differ by exactly one element.
 The node $u$ is a parent of the node $v$.

 ![alt text](Images/Graph%20Lattice.jpeg)
+The above lattice is for N=4, Multiset = {1,3,4,6} , Target T = 7

 We define infrequent lattice node as subset having sum > T .
 Similarly frequent lattice nodes are defined as subsets having sum <=T .
 If a frequent lattice node is a parent of an infrequent lattice node,we call the edge  a cut.
 By definition,Any subset having sum equal to K will be part of atleast one cut,or it will be containing all the elements of the multiset.
-A total of 12 cuts are present.Our algorithm will pick up one of the cuts randomly and explore all other cuts recursively.While exploring the cuts , we will simultaneously check if the parent lattice node is having subset sum equal to K.
+A total of 12 cuts are present in the above example.Our algorithm will pick up one of the cuts randomly and explore all other cuts recursively.While exploring the cuts , we will simultaneously check if the parent lattice node is having subset sum equal to K.

 ### Implementation Details